 by Matt Slick

-In an atrociously liberal move, the United States Episcopal diocese decided to "...stop using masculine pronouns for God in future updates to its Book of Common Prayer."1 Apparently using the gender that God decided in his inspired word, the Bible, is something that the Episcopalians not not follow when updating their Bookf of Prayer?
+In an atrociously liberal move, the United States Episcopal diocese decided to "...stop using masculine pronouns for God in future updates to its Book of Common Prayer."1 Apparently using the gender that God decided in his inspired Word, the Bible, is something that the Episcopalians do not follow when updating their Book of Prayer.
 Why?
-Is it to offend those entangled in the gender-confusing movement of modern day liberalism?
+Is it to offend those entangled in the gender=confusing movement of modern day liberalism?
 It seems so.
-You would think that an organization which claims to be Christian and follow the word of God, the Bible, would stick with what God has revealed about himself.
+You would think that an organization which claims to be Christian and follow the Word of God, the Bible, would stick with what God has revealed about himself.

 Now, I must make a confession.
-I kinda enjoy heresies.
+I kind of enjoy heresies.
 I don't know why, but I'm fascinated with inane spiritual failures that clothe themselves in apostolic authority, sacred church tradition, restored church theology, or whatever.
-It just sucks me right in, and I can help but read more and more... then, of course, I have to write about it.
+It just sucks me right in, and I can't help but read more and more.
+Then, of course, I have to write about it.
 Perhaps my writing is a way to overcome any sudden outburst of spiritual Tourette's.
 I'm not sure.
 But, it irks me.

 Anyway, here's some more lovely wisdom from their official statement.

 "Resolved, the House of ____________ concurring, that the 79th General Convention direct the Standing Commission on Liturgy and Music, if revision of the Book of Common Prayer is authorized, to utilize expansive language for God from the rich sources of feminine, masculine, and non-binary imagery for God found in Scripture and tradition and, when possible, to avoid the use of gendered pronouns for God.
 4